ziapeltagames/six-winters/docs/RULES.md

 ## Location Cards

-There are nine different location cards in play, three in each of the following regions:
+There are nine different location cards in play during a game, three in each of the following regions:

 | The Empire | Red Bank | The Settled Lands |
 | :---: | :---: | :---: |